Loghill Village, Colorado

-Loghill Village is a Census-designated place (CDP) in and governed by Ouray County, Colorado, United States.
+Loghill Village is a census-designated place (CDP) in and governed by Ouray County, Colorado, United States.
 The CDP is a part of the Montrose, CO Micropolitan Statistical Area.
 The population of the Loghill Village CDP was 617 at the United States Census 2020.
 The Ridgway post office (Zip Code 81432) serves Loghill Village postal addresses.

 Geography

 Loghill Village is located on Log Hill Mesa north of the town of Ridgway and northeast of Pleasant Valley.
 Loghill Village borders Ridgway State Park and Eldredge, though there is no direct road access between the two.
-Via road, Loghill Village is nearest to the town of Ridgway which can be seen from its position on the mesa.

-Loghill is primarily covered in large Ponderosa Pine trees, piñons and junipers.
-Wildlife is abundant on the Mesa with a fairly large population of Mule Deer, Elk, Bobcats, Lynxes, Black Bears (of various colors), wild turkeys and an occasional sighting of mountain lions.
-Almost 1,000 feet higher than Ridgway, the types and sizes of flora vary greatly.
-For example, Aspen trees are seen here and there on the mesa, as opposed to the lower Ridgway valley where they are scarce.
-Aspens can be seen more abundantly in the foothills and mid mountain areas of the San Juan Mountains and Cimarrons.

 The Loghill Village CDP has an area of 15.874 km2, all land.

 Demographics

 The United States Census Bureau initially defined the Loghill Village CDP for the United States Census 2000.

 Communities

 Loghill Village is divided into two main communities by a shallow gorge, a common greenbelt, running southwest to northeast.